casual vs chance vs faker vs mockjs vs random-words

 Choose Random Words if your primary need is to generate random words or phrases.
 This library is lightweight and straightforward, making it suitable for applications that require simple text generation.

-README for chance
+README for casual

 Usage